-The purpose and final outcome of the management review should be continual improvement of the QMS.
-As your organization’s QMS increases in its effectiveness and efficiency, your performance will likewise increase.
+The purpose and final outcome of the management review should be continual improvement of the QMS & quality manuals.
+As your organization’s QMS increases in its effectiveness and efficiency (using corrective and preventive actions and audit findings), your processes performance and improvement process will likewise increase.

-The frequency or intervals of reviews must be defined in the QMS.
+ISO standards state the frequency or intervals of reviews must be defined in the QMS by the Management Team.

 Aim to do a management review at least once a year or more often if appropriate.
 Little and often is best; there is nothing to say that you have to go through the full agenda each time, nor is there any need to duplicate effort if you cover certain aspects as part of other management meetings.

-Internal and external issues should be discussed - and their potential effect on the strategic direction of the organization.
+Customer feedback, audit findings & audit results (using a gap analysis tool or internal audit checklist), as well as Internal and external issues should be discussed by the management team; processes performance, quality objectives, preventive actions, recommendations for improvement - and their potential effect on the strategic direction of the organization.

-The management review process must ensure that the necessary information is collected ahead of time to allow management to effectively perform the review.
+Effective management - The management review process must ensure that the necessary information is collected ahead of time (an audit checklist can help here) to allow management to effectively perform the review.

 The management review process should focus on the following inputs: